Archimedes (CAD): Integration with other CAD systems

 Archimedes uses its own XML-based open format, which resembles SVG.
 It does not yet include support for other CAD formats, but DXF support is planned.

 Development

 Archimedes is written in Java, and the latest version runs on Windows, Mac OS X, Linux/Unix based systems, and might run on platforms that are supported by LWJGL and a Java Virtual machine on version 1.5.0 or later.

 History

-The Archimedes Project started as a collaboration between a group of programmers and architecture students at the University of São Paulo, in Brazil, in 2005.
-The project is currently being worked on as free and open source software.
-There is a team of students from the University working on it as collaborators under the coordination of Hugo (project leader) but everyone is free to contribute with plugins and/or patches.
+The Archimedes Project started as a collaboration between a group of programmers and architecture students at the University of São Paulo, Brazil, in 2005.
+The project is currently being developed as free and open-source software.
+There is a team of students from the university working on it as collaborators, and everyone is free to contribute with plugins and/or patches.